marbetschar/Linux/Desktop/Encrypt-USB-Stick-with-Vera-Crypt.md

 cat > /media/$USER/Travel-Disk/Linux/README.md << 'EOF'
 # VeraCrypt for Linux

-You need to execute the veracrypt binary from your Terminal:
+You can execute the veracrypt binary from your Terminal:

 sh -c /media/$USER/Travel-Disk/Linux/veracrypt
 EOF